a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 ### 9\.
 Decrypting WPA-Personal & WPA2-Personal Wireless Traffic

-When attempting to network traffic to/from an access point (AP) that uses "open" authentication (i.e. no encryption), you don't need to do anything special.
+When attempting to capture network traffic to/from an access point (AP) that uses "open" authentication (i.e. no encryption), no extra configuration is necessary.
+Everything is plaintext and painfully insecure.
 Wireshark just decodes the data as you'd expect.
 However, for APs which use encryption, you need to perform some extra steps.

 If you know the password for the AP, it is straightforward to configure Wireshark to decrypt the data.
-All you need to do is enter the credentials for the AP (e.g. password and SSID) and capture the initial connection between the STA and the AP.
-In the industry, we call this 'association'.
-Specifically, **make sure you capture the 4-way handshake**.
-Otherwise, Wireshark will not decrypt the traffic, even if you have the correctly configured keys.
+To do so, configure the credential for the AP in Wireshark (e.g. password and SSID) and capture the initial connection between the STA and the AP, specifically the 4-way handshake.
+In the WiFi world, the initial connection is known as 'association'.
 To verify you have captured the 4-way handshake, filter for `eapol` or `eapol.type == 3`.
 You should see something similar to the following (source and destination MAC addresses removed):

 ![Image of Wireshark capture showing a 4-way handshake](./assets/wireshark_4way_handshake.png)

-For WPA3-Personal, Wireshark is able to decrypt traffic, but the process is more involved due to the nature of WPA3-Personal authentication.
-Additionally, the traffic you can decrypt with one Wireshark-configured key is limited to traffic transmitted between one STA and one AP, rather than all STAs and one AP like WPA-Personal and WPA2-Personal.
+For WPA3-Personal, Wireshark can decrypt traffic.
+However, the process has limitations and is more involved to configure due to the nature of WPA3-Personal authentication (oh darn, it's more secure! /s).
+The main limitation when decrypting WPA3-Personal is the traffic you can decrypt with one Wireshark-configured key is limited to traffic transmitted between a single STA and AP, and that's assuming you can easily get the key.
+This limitation contrasts with WPA-Personal and WPA2-Personal where knowing the credentials is enough to decrypt any traffic transmitted to/received from that AP.
 It is unclear if Wireshark can decrypt OWE (so-called 'Enhanced Open') authentication.

 See the [HowToDecrypt802.11 guide](https://wiki.wireshark.org/HowToDecrypt802.11) on Wireshark's Wiki for more information.